Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 **External Generator**

 > Run the plugin from a locally cloned [generator-core](https://github.com/adobe-photoshop/generator-core) library (think of this as our external generator, which exists outside of the Photoshop application).
-My workflow consists of having all my plugins inside the generator-core plugins folder.
+Don't forget to `npm install`, to grab all the generator-core dependencies.
+My workflow when using this library consists of having all my plugins inside the generator-core plugins folder:
 >
 > ![External Generator plugin location](/images/external-plugin-folder.png "Plugins to be run by External Generator")
 >